WHATS HOT

-Even if you plan your child’s Halloween costume well in advance, the need for a costume can arise unexpectedly.
+Even if you plan your child’s costume well in advance, the need for a costume can arise unexpectedly.
 Perhaps your child is refusing to wear what you have already bought her?
 Or maybe it just slipped her mind to tell you about one of the parties she’s been invited to?
-Check out these last-minute Halloween costumes for kids instead of having them wear the same costume twice.
+Check out these last-minute Halloween for instead of having them wear the same costume twice.
 There are plenty of easy, last minute costumes that you can make with items that you probably already have in your home.
 You can use toilet paper to wrap your child like a mummy or reverse all their clothes to create a frightening monster look.
 If you need some more inspiration, take a look at this list of 5 easy, last minute Halloween costumes for kids.

 Ghosts